- UNITED KINGDOM

 5.3 If the Customer makes a payment via credit card, the fee will be debited with the creation of the invoice.

 5.4 The fee may increase by 5% with each renewal Term.

-5.5 Invoices will be sent to the Customer via mail or in electronic form, unless expressly agreed otherwise.
+5.5 Invoices will be sent to the Customer via email, unless expressly agreed otherwise.

 5.6 Customer is responsible for paying all fees applicable to the subscription to the Services, whether or not Customer actively used, accessed or otherwise benefited from the Service.
 In the event of the Customer’s default of payment, Adjust is allowed to charge default charges up to EUR 5,00 or USD 5,00 as well as default interest in accordance with the statutory provisions.
 Adjust reserves the right to prove and assert greater damages due to default.
 If the Customer’s payments are considerably delayed, Adjust reserves the right to suspend the provision of any further Services, in particular the Customer’s access to the Services, at the expense of the Customer until all due payments have been made.
 In the event of suspended Services, the Customer is nevertheless obliged to pay the agreed fees.
 After having set the Customer a reasonable deadline and expiration of that deadline, Adjust has the right to terminate this Agreement with immediate effect.
 In case of returned direct debits or unpaid checks, the Customer shall reimburse Adjust for the costs incurred to the extent that the Customer was responsible for the event given rise to these costs.
 Further claims and rights to which adjust may be entitled in this respect shall remain unaffected.